pratikdoke25/Elevator_system/README.md

 ## Aims of the Project

 The project aimed to develop a complete full-stack application, containerize it, and deploy it to the cloud.
-Additionally, it served as an opportunity to gain knowledge and experience with Spring Boot, Vite, Docker and GCP.
+Additionally, it served as an opportunity to gain knowledge and experience with Spring Boot, Vite, Docker.

 ## About the Algorithm